pascalSvet/try-zipy-svet-clone/svet-zipy/svet-zipy/TestCases_detailedSteps/trying000.md

 <details><summary>recovering the password    !!!entered by user!!!</summary>
 <p>

- test process:
+  -enter main page and disconnect from the user

-    -enter main page and disconnect from the user -press login button
+  -press login button
   -recover the password by email
-    - ask user to enter the new password from the email:
+  -ask user to enter the new password from the email:
   **if recovered successfully, the user logged in -change the password back at the end, for future tests .</p>
 </details>